For fixed bias amps from 20-150 watts.

 Our kit includes all the necessary components, mounting hardware, and step-by-step instructions and wiring diagrams for installation in your amp.

 We offer a several options – 1.
-Internally mounted, or chassis mounted bias adjustment pot.
-2. Bias circuit modification components suitable to modify bias supplies derived directly from a HV secondary tap (as are many Marshalls and Hiwatts).
-3. A choice a of Plexi-style or Pointer (chicken head) control knob.
-4. Additional components for 100-150 watt amplifiers (selectable in dropdowns below).
+A choice of a of Plexi-style or Pointer (chicken head) control knob.
+2. Internally mounted, or chassis mounted bias adjustment pot.
+3. Bias circuit modification components suitable to modify bias supplies derived directly from a HV secondary tap (as are many Marshalls and Hiwatts).
+4. Additional components for 100-150 watt amplifiers (select in dropdown fields).

 Bias circuit modification components include the following: